Tuning objectives

 Tuning with uncertain parameters

-The autotuning frameworks supports modeling and solving autotuning problems with parametric uncertainty, something we will explore in this section.
-Uncertainty is the fundamental reason we are making use of feedback, and parametric uncertainty is a particularity intuitive form of uncertainty that is easy to reason about.
+The autotuning framework supports modeling and solving autotuning problems with parametric uncertainty, something we will explore in this section.
+Uncertainty is the fundamental reason we are making use of feedback, and parametric uncertainty is a particularly intuitive form of uncertainty that is easy to reason about.
 When tuning a controller, we may want to model known parametric uncertainty and make sure the tuned closed-loop system is robust with respect to known parameter variations.

 using MonteCarloMeasurements